CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.3 Electrical wiring.txt

 #### INF.3.A11 Control of electrical equipment and connections

 All electrotechnical equipment, distributors and drawers of the wiring SHOULD be regularly subjected to a (at least random) visual inspection.
-In addition to the pure visual inspection, a functional control SHOULD additionally be carried out, as long as such a check has not already been carried out within the framework of the DGUV V3 examination.
+In addition to the pure visual inspection, a functional control SHOULD additionally be carried out, if such a check has not already been carried out within the framework of the DGUV V3 examination.
 Any irregularities detected during visual inspections or functional inspections MUST be documented immediately and reported to the appropriate organizational units.
 The responsible organizational units MUST then review and correct the irregularities found.

 #### INF.3.A12 Avoidance of electrical ignition sources